opendilab/DI-smartcross/docs/source/rl_environments.rst

 Observation
 ----------------

 We provide several types of observations of a traffic cross.
-If `use_centrolized_obs` is set `True`, the observation of each cross will be concatenated into one vector.
-The contents of observation can me modified by setting `obs_type`.
+If `use_centrolized_obs` is set to `True`, the observation of each cross will be concatenated into one vector.
+The contents of the observation can be modified by setting `obs_type`.
 The following observation is supported now.

 - phase: One-hot phase vector of current cross signal
 - lane_pos_vec: Lane occupancy in each grid position.
 The grid num can be set with `lane_grid_num`
-- traffic_volumn: Traffic volumn of each lane.
-Vehicle num / lane length * volumn ratio
+- traffic_volume: Traffic volume of each lane.
+Vehicle num / lane length * volume ratio
 - queue_len: Vehicle waiting queue length of each lane.
-Waiting num / lane length * volumn ratio
+Waiting num / lane length * volume ratio

 Action
 -------------